-668.43(a)(1) Institutional information that the institution must make readily available to enrolled and prospective students includes, but is not limited to:
+Institutional information that the institution must make readily available to enrolled and prospective students includes, but is not limited to:

-(1) The cost of attending the institution, including-

-- (i) Tuition and fees charged to full-time and part-time students; (ii) Estimates of costs for necessary books and supplies; - (iii) Estimates of typical charges for room and board; - (iv) Estimates of transportation costs for students; and - (v) Any additional cost of a program in which a student is enrolled or expresses a specific interest;
+- 1. The cost of attending the institution, including: - (i) Tuition and fees charged to full-time and part-time students - (ii) Estimates of costs for necessary books and supplies; - (iii) Estimates of typical charges for housing and food; - (iv) Estimates of transportation costs for students; and - (v) Any additional cost of a program in which a student is enrolled or expresses a specific interest:

-Estimated student budgets for 2022-2023 have been developed as guides to help students anticipate their costs at Tennessee Tech.
+Estimated student budgets for 2024-2025 have been developed as guides to help students anticipate their costs at Tennessee Tech.
 We recognize that spending habits vary from student to student.
 Some students may get by on less money, while others may feel that they need more, depending on individual lifestyles and circumstances.
 A student's eligibility for financial aid, however, will be based not on individual preferences and spending habits, but on these standard budget allowances.
-(Updated 04-21-2022)
+(Updated April, 2024)